-The number of records related to dFAD activities ranged between 50,000 and 74,000 per year between 2011 and 2019 (Figure 4), with most records corresponding to dFAD visits and sets.
-Note that the decline in observations from 2020 until 2023 reflects both the impact of COVID-19 restrictions on observer deployments and data entry patterns.
+The number of records related to dFAD activities ranged between 50,000 and 65,000 per year between 2011 and 2019 (Fig. 4), with most records corresponding to dFAD visits and sets.
+Note that the decline in observations in 2020 and 2021 reflects both the impact of COVID-19 restrictions on observer deployments and data entry patterns.